Discretionary Space International Studies

 More information on the internship and how to arrange one can be found on the website.

 Students who are doing a second bachelor can request an exemption for the discretionary space.

-Students who have completed an HBO (university of applied sciences) programme have the option of using portions of that programme for the discretionary space.
+Students who have completed an HBO (university of applied sciences) programme could potentially use portions of that programme for the discretionary space.